William Marshall (British Army officer, born 1865): Early military career

 William Raines Marshall was born on 29 October 1865 in the village of Stranton, near Hartlepool, County Durham, England.
 He was the younger son of a solicitor, William Marshall, and his wife, Elizabeth Raine.

 He was first educated at Repton School and then the Royal Military College at Sandhurst.
 He received a commission as a subaltern, with the rank of lieutenant, into the Sherwood Foresters, a line infantry regiment of the British Army, in January 1886.
 He spent the first few years of his military career with the 1st Battalion of his regiment, before being transferred to the 2nd Battalion, then serving in British India.

-He returned to Britain in May 1892 and was promoted to captain in January 1893.
+He returned to Britain in May 1892, and was promoted to captain in January 1893.
 He returned to India in May 1894, after which he served on the Malakand expedition in the late 1890s, on the North West Frontier of India, and in the Tirah expedition.
 He "was present at the storming of the Daghai Heights and the capture of the Samphaga and Arhanga Passes, earning the Indian Frontier Medal of 1895 with two clasps".
 He returned to Britain in October 1898 and was posted to Malta, where he helped in the creation of a school for mounted infantry.

 In May 1900, several months after the beginning of the Second Boer War, he was sent to South Africa where he assumed command of a company of mounted infantry.
 He did this until January 1901 when he was promoted to the local rank of major in order to take command of a battalion of mounted infantry.
 In July of that year he was promoted once again, this time to the brevet rank of major, and, in December, he took over the command of a mounted column, consisting of several thousand men.
 He remained in this position until hostilities were brought to an end due to the Treaty of Vereeniging in May 1902.
 He was slightly wounded during the war but was twice mentioned in dispatches, and received the Queen's Medal with three clasps as well as the King's Medal with two clasps.
 He also received a brevet promotion to lieutenant colonel in the South African Honours list, published on 26 June.

-Having returned back to Britain with his battalion in October "and for the next eight years served as a company commander".
-He was promoted in January 1903 from supernumerary captain and brevet lieutenant colonel to captain, major in December 1904, and to brevet colonel in June 1908.
+Having returned to Britain with his battalion in October "and for the next eight years served as a company commander".
+He returned to his regiment in January 1903, was promoted to the substantial rank of major in December 1904, and to brevet colonel in June 1908.